 Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet component, on the front-end it has an AJAX user interface in the browser, and on the back-end a server side Excel-like data and logic.
 No ActiveX or any other plug-ins are required.

 Keikai spreadsheet component consists of three major parts – the client-side UI , the server-side component, and the book data model with the formula evaluation engine.
 The UI is a grid like widget that you can in-place edit the content of each cell.
-The component is a server-side instance which your controller usually works with.
-The data model stores the actual Spreadsheet data.
+The component is a server-side Java object which your controller usually works with.
+The book data model stores the whole Spreadsheet’s data.
 The formula evaluation engine is responsible for formula parsing and calculations.